EasyAs12345/test_repo/README.md

 # test_repo
-This is a test repo to try out and test Github features.
+This is a test repository to try out and test Github features.
-This is being completed as part of Coursera's IBM Data Science Specialization.
+This is being completed as part of Coursera's IBM Data Science Professional Certificate Program.

 ## file edit

-Its a markdown file in this repository.